-NOTE Remote diagnostics is only available for administrator-level users.
+Remote diagnostics is only available for administrator-level users.

-Proved Discounting Remote Diagnostics Remote Diagnostic Enable ODisable Remote Diagnostics CA Browse Warning: Enabling this feature will generate a temporary account and password that will be used by Moxa support engineers to perform remote diagnostics of your device.
-Disabling this feature will disable remote diagnostics and will erase all temporary account credentials.
-Enabling this feature will disable remoter diagnostics and will erase all temporary account credentials.
-Enabling this feature will temporarily disable Telnet until this feature get disabled.
+Remote Diagnostics Remote Diagnostics Remote Diagnostic Enable Disable Remote Diagnostics CA Browse your device. prary account and password that will be used by Moxa support engineers to perform remote diagnostics of diagnostics and will erase all temporary account credentials.
+Jle Telnet until this feature get disabled.
 Generate Security Key Export Security Key Setting Description Remote Diagnostics Enable this option to allow remote technical support from Moxa engineers.
-Remote Diagnostics CA When enabled, the Moxa engineer will request the admin to provide the AWK's serial number and MAC address to generate a certificate file.
-Click Browse and upload the certificate file and then click Generate Security Key.
+When enabled, the Moxa engineer will request the admin to provide the AWK's serial number and MAC address to generate a certificate file.
+Click Remote Diagnostics CA Browse and upload the certificate file and then click Generate Security - Key.
 When completed, click Export Security Key to generate a file named remoteSecurityKey and send this key to the support engineer.